-The traditional Macy's balloon inflation takes place on Thanksgiving Eve in the streets around the American Museum of Natural History.
-There are some big changes in store for the 2017 edition, which takes place on Wednesday, November 22, and runs from 1pm to 8pm, beginning and ending two hours earlier than in year's past.
-The procession route also changed.
-Visitors enter the fray at 74th Street and Columbus Avenue, then head east to Central Park West, north to 77th Street and make a 3/4 circle of the museum, ending at 81st Street and Central Park West.
+The traditional Macy's Thanksgiving Day Balloon Inflation takes place on Thanksgiving eve in the streets around the American Museum of Natural History.
+The inflation is set for Wednesday, November 23, 2022. from 12pm-6pm with visitors entering the fray at 72nd Street and Columbus Avenue, then heading east to Central Park West, north to 77th Street and making a 3/4 circle of the museum, ending at 81st Street and Central Park West.

 Beating the line.
-In the past, we've advised visitors that the most foolproof way to beat the crowds is to visit the American Museum of Natural History prior to the start of the balloon inflation.
-With the earlier start time and different route, which does not pass the main doors on Central Park West, we're not sure this is useful this time around.
-Of course, because of the more friendly daytime hours, the event might be even MORE crowded.
-If you want to give it a try, the museum is open until 5:45pm on Thanksgiving Eve.
+In the past, we've advised visitors that the most foolproof way to beat the crowds is to visit the American Museum of Natural History before the start of the balloon inflation.
+With the earlier start time and a different route, which does not pass the main doors on Central Park West, we're not sure this is useful this time around.
+If you want to give it a try, the museum is open until 5:30pm on Thanksgiving eve.

-Don’t try to meet up with friends on site.
+Don’t try to meet up with friends on-site.
 If you want to go as a group, travel to the site together or meet a few blocks away.
-It's nearly impossible to connect once you're amid the fray.
+It's nearly impossible to connect once you're in the fray.

 Consider a viewing party.
-The New-York Historical Society hosts a Thanksgiving Eve balloon inflation viewing party for members who contribute at the family level or above.
-If you're already a fan of the museum, a membership might really make sense to gain this perk.
+The New-York Historical Society hosts a Macy's Thanksgiving Day Parade Balloon Inflation viewing party for members who contribute at the family level or above.
+If you're already a fan of the museum, a membership might make sense to gain this perk!
 A less-costly option is to strike up a friendship with someone who lives on 77th or 81st Streets between Central Park West and Columbus Avenue.

 It’s best to avoid restaurants on Columbus Avenue opposite the museum—they'll be packed.
-There are plenty of family-friendly restaurants a few blocks north.
+There are plenty of family-friendly restaurants within a few blocks.
 Call ahead to make sure your choice isn't closing early for the holiday.